andrewbigelow/CSE-185-Binding-Site-SVM/README.md

 README

+UPDATE: Change in plan.
+New Project: VarScan for SNP

 Future Directions
 - Web scrapper to collect positive and negatives examples for a given species
 - Choose the size as well